Lake Titicaca

 Oh Shit

 You never stick the paper in bowl in Peru (and most of central America).
-Instead you put the used paper in the wastebasket.
-You don't really want to click on this thumbnail, trust me.

 To The Next Island